 We are invested in supporting young carers who wish to apply to the University of Birmingham and ensuring that students with caring responsibilities are able to thrive during their studies.

 We know that a number of our own undergraduates have experience of being young carers, and we are keen to encourage this cohort of students to focus on their own needs and aspirations for the future.

-To find out more about these events please email Emily Birkett at email@example.com.
+To find out more about the support we can offer please email Emily Birkett at email@example.com.

 The University is pleased to be able to offer a limited number of awards worth £2,000 per year of study to young carers aged 18-25, who are currently studying at the University of Birmingham.
 Students must provide evidence to demonstrate that they are young adult carers, and complete an online application form if they would like to apply.
-Applications for the academic year (2019/20) are now closed.
-Read more about this award.
+Applications for the 2022/23 academic year are open, and close at 23:59 on Friday 15 January 2023.
+Read more about the Young Carer Scholarship.

 Student Services encourage young carers to use the wide range of support the University has to offer its students.
 Student Services provide advice and support in specialist areas such as counselling and wellbeing, disability, learning support, mental health and student funding.
 For further information about the support available for carers please email firstname.lastname@example.org or visit the Student Services webpage.